Bobris/Bobril/README.md

 [![Join the chat at https://gitter.im/Bobris/Bobril](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/Bobris/Bobril?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+Version 1.0.0

-Component oriented framework inspired by Mithril and ReactJs (work in progress) Easy automatic generation of code and its speed has higher priority over simplicity.
+Component oriented framework inspired by ReactJs (Virtual DOM, components with state) and Mithril (size, more complete framework).
+Easy automatic generation of code and its speed has higher priority over simplicity.
+Basically Bobril has most interesting features from ReactJs plus is faster, more complete, smaller, more polyfills for IE8.
+Isomorphic JavaScript is not implemented because it would increase size and is not needed for SEO anyway (Google bot supports JavaScript).
+Because it is already used in Production code, further development must not broke any functionality.
+Any new feature must be optional or its perceived value to minified size ratio must be high enough.

 Examples: http://bobris.github.io/Bobril/